Do you qualify?

 - An AHK Category A certificate

 Bootcamp certificates and online course completions do not qualify.
-If you have significant experience but no formal degree, the EU Blue Card IT exception (§ 18g(2)) is the correct pathway — it requires a job offer first.
+If you have significant experience but no formal degree, the EU Blue Card IT exception (§ 18g(2)) is the correct pathway, which requires a job offer first.

 Which route applies to you?